DILiS-lab/pepermint/README.md

 We evaluate PEPerMINT on multiple benchmark datasets.
 To rerun our analysis, follow the steps described below.

 ### Data
-While most of the datasets can be downloaded from [PRIDE](https://www.ebi.ac.uk/pride/), we provide a Google Drive folder containing just the required abundance files in an easy-to-read format.
+While most of the datasets can be downloaded from [PRIDE](https://www.ebi.ac.uk/pride/), we provide a [Zenodo repository](https://zenodo.org/records/11216899) containing just the required abundance files in an easy-to-read format.
-Just use this [link](https://drive.google.com/drive/folders/1_YDJqfC5THMlJwJUsD-6O9tWdfzsacUL?usp=sharing), download the `datasets/` folder, and place it inside the `data/datasets` folder of your cloned repository.
-Alternatively, you can also download the already preprocessed or imputed datasets from the same link by downloading the `datasets_preprocessed` and `datasets_imputed` followed by placing them inside the `data` folder of your repository.
+Just download the `data.zip` file, extract the `datasets/` folder, and place it inside the `data/datasets` folder of your cloned repository.
+Alternatively, you can also download the already preprocessed or imputed datasets from the same link by extracting the `datasets_preprocessed` and `datasets_imputed` folders from the `data.zip` file followed by placing them inside the `data` folder of your repository.

 ### Preprocessing
 For benchmarking purposes, we introduce artificial missing values into some of the datasets.